laravel/docs/broadcasting.md

 <a name="supported-drivers"></a>
 #### Supported Drivers

-By default, Laravel includes two server-side broadcasting drivers for you to choose from: [Pusher Channels](https://pusher.com/channels) and [Ably](https://ably.com).
-However, community driven packages such as [soketi](https://docs.soketi.app/) provide additional broadcasting drivers that do not require commercial broadcasting providers.
+By default, Laravel includes three server-side broadcasting drivers for you to choose from: [Laravel Reverb](https://reverb.laravel.com), [Pusher Channels](https://pusher.com/channels), and [Ably](https://ably.com).

 > [!NOTE]
 > Before diving into event broadcasting, make sure you have read Laravel's documentation on [events and listeners](/docs/{{version}}/events).